University Academic Requirements

 Students registering for more than 20 credits must receive the approval of the college dean.
 Additionally, students taking more than 20 credits in a single term will pay a per-credit surcharge.

 Baccalaureate and associate in arts undergraduates are assigned class standing on the basis of semester credits of academic work completed with a passing grade, as follows: to be a sophomore, 26 credits; to be a junior, 58 credits; to be a senior, 90 credits.
+Associate in applied science undergraduates: to be a senior, 26 credits.

 Grading and honors policies as stated in this catalog apply to all undergraduate students.